Coaching Supervision Group SIG – December 2023

 - Paul Sanbar will lead the veteran coaches group

 - Courtney Birch Webster will facilitate the group for coaches with fewer than 750 hours of coaching.

 For both groups, we request that you take a moment of reflection prior to joining to ensure you bring into the session an active client case (or recently active) to discuss.
 That said, if you’ve never experienced coaching supervision or you aren’t sure if your case is a good one, come anyway to learn and grow.

 About Paul Sanbar, PCC, ESIA

-Paul’s life and career have been dedicated to the field of self-development and to effecting positive change through storytelling and conversations, initially as a psychotherapist and now as a Professional Certified Coach [PCC] accredited by the International Coaching Federation. *His European Supervision Individual Accreditation [ESIA] with the European Mentoring & Coaching Council is pending.
+Paul’s life and career have been dedicated to the field of self-development and to effecting positive change through storytelling and conversations, initially as a psychotherapist and now as a Professional Certified Coach [PCC] accredited by the International Coaching Federation and as a European Mentoring & Coaching Council Accredited Coach Supervisor [ESIA].

-With his clinical understanding of group dynamics from over a decade of experience facilitating groups both in-person and online, Paul uses purposeful play and a passion for psychological safety to create reflective spaces that elicit generative outcomes.
+With his clinical understanding of group dynamics from over a decade of experience facilitating in-person and online groups, Paul uses purposeful play and a passion for psychological safety to create reflective spaces that elicit generative outcomes.
 In addition to his private coaching supervision practice, he offers a monthly, hands-on reflection-on-action online meet-up for coaches, and coaching supervision groups for Hawthorne Union, a continuing education company.
-He is also a contracted coaching supervisor for AceUp, a systemic coaching company, and a triad facilitator for the Goldvarg Consulting Group Coaching Supervision certification.
+He is also a contracted coaching supervisor for AceUp, a systemic coaching company, and a coach supervisor/triad facilitator for the Goldvarg Consulting Group Coaching Supervision certification.

 About Courtney Birch Webster, PCC, CPCC